Toon is content strategist at Internet Architects, the Antwerp based online strategy and presence builder.

 Toon Lowette started working in electronic publishing and interactive services in 1982.
 From 1982 to 1991 as online publisher for the Flemish newspaper group De Standaard (now Corelio).
-From 1991 on, as consultant he has managed projects and consulted the EU Commission, telecom operators, banks and other corporations, professional organisations such as the EADP, published market and industry reports, etc. in Europe.
+From 1991 to 2014, as an independent consultant he has managed projects and consulted the EU Commission, telecom operators, banks and other corporations, professional organisations such as the EADP, published market and industry reports, etc. in Europe.

-Toon Lowette is partner of the Customer Carewords network headed by Gerry McGovern, focusing on customer centricity and task management for websites and intranets.
+With Internet Architects, Toon Lowette continues his partnership, started in 2010, of the Customer Carewords network headed by Gerry McGovern, focusing on customer centricity and task management for websites and intranets.

 Grid – why the name Grid?